-Our course offerings are divided into elementary school programs, middle school and kindergarten programs.
+Our academic-related course offerings are divided into elementary school programs, middle school and kindergarten programs.
 Elementary school programs currently account for a significant majority of our students.
 We offer three types of programs for elementary school students and middle school students: standard programs, Ivy programs and special programs.
 Additionally, we offer courses in various subjects for each grade level, while our kindergarten programs offer courses in critical thinking and Chinese language.
+Besides, we offer art classes to students of all grade levels.